0015. Fundamentals of Horticulture (2 s.h.) F S.

 Prerequisite: Horticulture 0107 and 0108.

-This course develops an ecologically-based understanding of how to establish, restore, and manage meadows, forest, and wetland systems.
-Focus is given to natural processes and integrating the built landscape with our natural systems, as well as plant communities and wildlife habitats of Southeastern Pennsylvania.
+Develops an ecologically based understanding of how to establish, restore, and manage meadows, forest, and wetland systems.
+Emphasizes natural processes and integrating the built landscape with our natural systems, and also explores plant communities and wildlife habitats of Southeastern Pennsylvania.
 Students participate in the management of natural landscapes on the Ambler campus and nearby parkland.

 Prerequisite: Horticulture 0107 and 0108.

-This course will develop an understanding of issues of professional, innovative, and appropriate landscape management.
+Develops an understanding of issues of professional, innovative, and appropriate landscape management.
 Major focus is given to site analysis, pruning, nutrition, water management, and other maintenance techniques.
-The course also stresses business management, pricing, bidding, specifications, and contracts.
+Also stresses business management, pricing, bidding, specifications, and contracts.

 0317.
 Food Crops I (3 s.h.)
 S.